ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 - Access the workflow templates list from the **Templates** menu on the left navigation bar or while in the workflow template Details view, scroll to the bottom to access the |launch| button from the list of templates.

 .. image:: ../common/images/wf-templates-wf-template-launch.png
-   :alt: workflow template -
+   :alt: workflow template - workflow template launch

 - While in the Workflow Job Template Details view of the job you want to launch, click **Launch**.

 .. |launch| image:: ../common/images/launch-button.png
-   :alt: workflow template -
+   :alt: workflow template - launch button

 Along with any extra variables set in the workflow job template and survey, AWX automatically adds the same variables as those added for a workflow job template upon launch.
 Additionally, AWX automatically redirects the web browser to the Jobs Details page for this job, displaying the progress and the results.

 Events related to approvals on workflows display in the Activity Stream (|activity-stream|) with detailed information about the approval requests, if any.

 .. |activity-stream| image:: ../common/images/activitystream.png
-   :alt: workflow template -
+   :alt: workflow template - activitystream

 .. .. image:: ../common/images/wf-activity-stream-events.png
-   :alt: workflow template -
+   :alt: workflow template - activity stream events

 Copy a Workflow Template